777Fliper/QR-code-component/README.md

 - For the frist time I also used [netlify](https://www.netlify.com), now you can see my website here -> [QR-code-component](https://qr-code-component-777.netlify.app)

 # Continued development
 Right now I want to learn how to make responsive websites.
-That was the element I had most problems making this website.